-Tuition and fees listed below are for the academic year identified above with an effective date even with the first billing date of the fall term.
-Tuition and fees may change during the current academic year and in future academic years.
+Tuition and fees listed below are for the academic year identified above with an effective date even with the first billing date of the 2023 summer term quarter.
+Tuition and fees are subject to change.
 Changes impacting the current academic year will be reflected in a separate appendix with the effective date prominently disclosed.
-An Appendix A for each future academic year will be included in each future catalog.
+An Appendix A for each future academic year will be included in each catalog.
 Each student will incur and be responsible for paying the tuition and fees disclosed in the Tuition and Fee Appendix A for each respective academic year in which the student is enrolled.